albinlonnfalt/AI-Assistant-Alignment-and-Evaluation/custom_evals/README.md

 This example demonstrates a custom evaluator that leverages model completion.
 You can also create other types of evaluators, such as those that check if a string contains a specific word.
 The advantage of using model completion lies in its high flexibility and low development cost.

+## Importance of Automatic Evaluators

+### Iterative Alignment

+To rapidly iterate on prompts, configurations, or fine-tuned models, it is crucial to have a swift evaluation method to determine if the system has improved.
+Automatic evaluators can provide near-instant feedback, eliminating the need to rely on human domain experts for daily development tasks.

+### Scale the Evaluation

+To effectively cover a significant dataset, it is important to scale the evaluations.
+Scaling evaluations to a sufficient number of data points often requires automated evaluators that can either operate independently or assist in reducing the number of data points that need to be reviewed by a human.

 ## Evaluator Alignment

 To ensure the reliability of automatic evaluations, it is crucial to align the evaluator with human-annotated data.
 This alignment guarantees that the evaluation process is trustworthy.
 In the `evaluator_alignment.py` file, key performance indicators (KPIs) such as Cohen's kappa are calculated, and confusion matrices are displayed.
 These metrics help in developing an evaluator that closely matches human assessments.